 - 2 Tablespoons lime juice about the juice of one lime

 - 1/4 cup neutral oil like canola, grapeseed, avocado

 - 1 teaspoon sesame oil

 - 1/4 cup sliced almonds

-Add washed kale to a large mixing bowl, add carrots and cabbage.
+- Add washed kale to a large mixing bowl, add carrots, cabbage, and edamame.

-In a food processor, add all ingredients (minus the salt) to a food processor or blender.
+- In a food processor, add all ingredients to a food processor or blender.
 Blend until smooth.
-Add more water to thin if necessary
+Taste and add salt if needed.

-To serve, add kale to bowls and top with dressing.
-Add sliced almonds on top (optional)
+- To serve, add kale to bowls and top with dressing.
+Add sliced almonds on top.